 Symptoms: Vomiting, profuse diarrhea, dilated pupils, rapid labored breathing, shock, and death from cardiovascular collapse within hours of ingesting toxic dosage.

 It not just holiday plants that can make your pets sick.
-Indoor decor plants, outdoor landscaping plants, and even some fruit and vegetable plants can be very dangerous to both children and pets.
+Outdoor landscaping plants, and even some fruit and vegetable plants can be dangerous to both children and pets.
 Click for this printable Dangerous and Hazardous Plants page.

 TheDogPlace.org EST 1998 © Dec 2009 167191r2112 https://www.thedogplace.org/Health/dangerous-plants-holiday.asp